hikeventures/hikeventures.github.io/_posts/best/2015-05-7-best-tents-for-backpacking-and-packrafting.markdown

 ---

-{% include banner_ad.html %}

-# The best tents for backpacking, hiking and packrafting in 2016 - 2017
+## The best tents for backpacking, hiking and packrafting in 2016 - 2017

 <div class="table-responsive">
 <table class="table table-hover table-bordered list_items">